-No matter how hot the real estate market is, every seller gets a little nervous before officially listing their home.
+No matter how hot or cold the real estate market is, every seller gets a little nervous before officially listing their home.
 If you want your property to garner a lot of interest, there’s one piece of advice everyone can agree on: It helps to stage your home.

 You may be thinking to yourself, “I have great taste!
 My home is immaculately decorated.”
 We get it.
 You love your beautiful home.
 But just because it’s stylish doesn’t mean it’s staged.

 We know you’re proud of your framed travel prints and valuable figurines, but buyers care less about curated collections and more about seeing clean, strategically furnished rooms where they can gain inspiration and envision their future.
 That’s the art of home staging.

 According to the National Association of Realtors: